abap2UI5/auto-builder/README.md

 # abap2UI5-builder

-This repository provides scripts to create abap2UI5 projects that can be installed with a single abapGit pull.
+This repository provides scripts to create abap2UI5 projects, installable with a single abapGit pull.

 Features:
 * Integrates abap2UI5, frontend, and multiple addons into a single project.